marekbujko/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation/README.md

 ## How It Works

 Netryx uses a three-stage pipeline that progressively narrows from millions of candidates to a single precise match.
+Netryx is simply a tool, it is source agnostic and can process images from any provider such as mapilliary or kartaview or any other provider

 ### Stage 1 — Global Retrieval (CosPlace)

 Every street-view panorama in the index has been pre-processed into a 512-dimensional "fingerprint" using [CosPlace](https://github.com/gmberton/cosplace), a visual place recognition model trained on millions of geo-tagged images.

 When you upload a query photo: